dblock/code.dblock.org/_posts/2011/2011-05-04-grape-api-authentication-w-devise.markdown

 #### Access Grants

 Before we hookup user authentication, note that we have multiple authentication schemes that yield some kind of access.
 We can all it an _AccessGrant_.
 We want the grant to expire.
-We’ll store the grant in the back-end so that we can check the grant after it has been handed out.
+We'll store the grant in the back-end so that we can check the grant after it has been handed out.
 A future version may improve on this by signing and serializing the grant to the client, therefore avoiding the database hit.

 {% highlight ruby %}
 class AccessGrant